arup-group/speckleGSA/_posts/2020-04-29-specklegsa-is-open-source.md

 A big thanks to the primary [contributors](https://github.com/arup-group/speckleGSA/graphs/contributors): [Mishael Nuh](https://github.com/mishaelnuh) and [Nic Burgers](https://github.com/nic-burgers-arup)!!

+Stay tuned for an upcoming webinar that will present Speckle, SpeckleGSA and show you how to get started with this powerful new way of working.

-Speckle is an open source data platform for AEC.
+[Speckle](https://speckle.systems/) is an open source data platform for AEC.
 It is used by the world's top designers to liberate data from one platform to another in a quick, manageable, and efficient way.

-Stay tuned for an upcoming webinar that will present Speckle, SpeckleGSA and show you how to get started with this powerful new way of working.
+[GSA](https://www.oasys-software.com/products/structural/gsa/) is the software of choice for advanced analysis and design of buildings, bridges and tensile structures.
+It provides a complete toolkit, with quick model creation and a comprehensive suite of analysis options, working seamlessly with engineers’ favourite BIM tools and workflow.
+Designed by engineers for engineers.